18F/handbook/_pages/how-we-work/tools/slack.md

 * We should not mention the Slack orgs of our partners in public channels or to other agencies without permission.
 It's not for us as TTS to share which other groups in gov are using Slack, nor do we want to appear to be endorsing its use for others.

-* For all shared and public channels, it's not a good idea to @ people into a shared channel that aren't there.
+* For all shared and public channels, it's not a good idea to invite people into a shared channel that aren't there.
 Instead, DM them the link to an interesting message.
-Pulling them in without their consent may not be fair to their schedule if they need to be heads down.
+Pulling them in without their consent (where others can @ or DM them) may not be fair to their schedule if they need to be heads down.

 Likewise, when setting up shared channels with partners, we will look to set these expectations: